able-app/docs/controls/components/form/textfield.md

 **Multi-line fields**

-Multi-line text fields provide an overflow text wrap when the cursor reaches the end of the field.
-This causes the text field to expand \(growing the field down\), when text wraps to a new line.
+Multi-line text fields provide an overflow text wrap to the next line when the cursor reaches the end of the field.
+This causes the text field to expand \(growing the field down).

 A multi-line field initially shows as a single-line fields, for a compact layout.

+**Note:** The structure and spacing of this component is the same between Textfield, Textarea, Selectlist, Chiplist, Slider, Userlist, and Toggle Button.